 How do I sign up for the insurance?

-It will most likely be a mixture of in-person and online.
+There is a big orientation/sign up session during the Week of Welcome (Tues Sept.19th after lunch in PLC 180).
+Enrollment is done in person.
 We appreciate the chance to have you come by the Union office so our benefits administrator, Glenn, can walk through the benefits with you and answer questions in real time.
-There is normally a big sign up during the New GE Orientation/Training during the week of welcome.
-More information will be going out about that.

 Rest assured, we will get you enrolled in your contractually mandated benefits, and if you are international, get you waived out of the UO’s International Student insurance plan, in a timely fashion.